LabelTag: Multiple labels and data sessions

 The LabelTag format is flexible.
 It allows as many labels on a disc as space is available.
-A multisession discs allows burning more data and labels at a later stage.
+A multisession disc allows burning more data and labels at a later stage.
 Once the disc is finalized, no more data or labels can be added.
 But, the more labels you add, the less space you have left for data.

 LabelTag application

 To record a label on the disc, the application sends pixel information to the drive with a SCSI command.